In Celebration Of "Really Love" & The Slow Burn

 Advertisement

-Really Love, recently released on Netflix, follows the complicated relationship between career-focused couple Isaiah (the ever-handsome Kofi Siriboe) and Stevie (queen Yootha Wong-Loi-Sing) amidst the dynamic backdrop of the Black part of the nation’s Capitol.
+Really Love follows the complicated relationship between career-focused couple Isaiah (the ever-handsome Kofi Siriboe) and Stevie (queen Yootha Wong-Loi-Sing) amidst the dynamic backdrop of the Black part of the US capital.
 The premise of the film seems deceptively straightforward — two young people trying to make the puzzle pieces of their respective lives fit together — but that’s kind of the point.
 It’s just a story about real love and how we find or lose it along the way.

 A passionate aspiring painter, Isaiah is fuelled by his dreams of becoming a star within the art world, spending his days working under the tutelage of established artist Yusef Davis (Michael Ealy with a tiny, tiny hoop earring) in hopes of catching his big break.
 That trajectory changes slightly upon meeting Stevie, a stunning and intelligent law student on the cusp of greatness.
 Their paths collide in one searing moment at an art gallery, quickly leading them down a journey of romance and genuine companionship.
 The chemistry between the characters is not only steamy but aspirational, especially pronounced in a molasses-sweet, swoon-inducing montage of Isaiah and Stevie taking in the D.C. locale on various dates.
 (People are really falling in love out here.
 Who knew?)